pmuellr/slides/2019/05-profiling-node/abstract.md

 introduction to profiling Node.js applications
 ================================================================================

 The V8 JavaScript engine used in Node.js contains two super-useful instrumentation facilities - CPU profiling and heap snapshots.
 CPU profiles show you where your program is spending it's time, on a per-function basis.
-Heap snapshots show you where your program is spending it's memory, on a per-object basis.
+Heap snapshots show you where your program is spending it's memory, on a per-class basis.

 Using these tools can shine some light into the otherwise black box that is the Node.js runtime, when investigating slow code or high memory use.